SCNU-RISLAB/LEDD/README.md

-# This is the code section for LEDD: A Lightweight and Efficient Detector for Fatigue and Distracted Driving Detection
+# This is the code section for MFDD: Multi-Scale Attention Fatigue and Distracted Driving Detector Based on Facial Features

 - The works we has used for reference including `YOLOv5s`（[code](https://github.com/ultralytics/yolov5)).
 Thanks for their wonderful works.